 “There is a place, forest, we put out in the wood.
 The weather was warm, too much mosquito”

 In Turkey, the group became fractured and the respondent walked almost a half a day to reach a small city in Turkey, without shoes and clothes.
 They only had on their t-shirts and underwear and were afraid that they would be arrested again.

 “We walked, walked, walked, we were in shock.”

-Finally, several Turkish police officers found the respondent and his companions and they brought them to a “when people [get] pushed back, [they] bring here”.
+Several Turkish police officers found the respondent and his companions and they brought them to place which was described as “when people [get] pushed back, [they] bring here”.
 The location of this camp remains undetermined.
 At the time of the interview, the respondent and the group are still in Turkey.